akeneo/pim-helpcenter/content/md/products-super-power/review-products-proposal.md

 themes: boost-your-productivity, collaborative-work
 title: Review the product's **proposals**
 ee-only: true
-related: workflow, build-your-user-groups, what-is-a-user-group, access-rights-on-products
+related: proposals-workflow, build-your-user-groups, what-is-a-user-group, access-rights-on-products
 ---

 # Overview

-A proposal is a set of attribute values, written by a single contributor.
+A [proposal](/articles/proposals-workflow.html) is a set of attribute values, written by a single contributor.

 ::: info
 If two contributors are modifying the same product, then 2 proposals will be created.